berkayolg/itucsdb1963/docs/source/user/berkay.rst

-From the blue boxes, pick *Room* dropdown form will be opened, provide the necessary information about the instructor in relative boxes below.
+From the blue boxes, pick *Room* dropdown form will be opened, provide the necessary information about the room in relative boxes below.
 Once you have provided all the information, click *Submit* button to finalize the process and add the room.